 How to stop farting in your sleep

-If nighttime farting bugs you or you want to cut it down, here are some simple steps to stop farting in your sleep:
+Here are some simple steps to help you stop farting in your sleep:

-- Watch your diet: Skip bloating foods in the evening and go for easy-to-digest options like rice or cooked veg instead.
+- Watch your diet: Skip bloating foods like cabbage or beans in the evening and go for easy-to-digest options like rice or cooked veg instead.

 - Eat slower and chew well: This cuts down on swallowed air and keeps gas in check.